chvancooten/maldev-for-dummies/Exercises/Exercise 1 - Basic Shellcode Loader/README.md

 > ⚠ **Note:** Depending on the type of shellcode you are using, you may need to use the `WaitForSingleObject()` API to keep your program alive while it is running your shellcode.
 This is only required for long-running shellcodes, such as a CobaltStrike beacon.

 > 😎 If you're feeling adventurous, you can use the native API (Nt-functions from `NTDLL.dll`) counterparts of these functions instead.
 See also [bonus exercise 1](../BONUS%20Exercise%201%20-%20Basic%20Loader%20Without%20CreateThread/).
+There are many more API functions to explore as well, for an overview check out [malapi.io](https://malapi.io/).

 ### Invoking the Windows API (C# only)